Home

 Recruits are afforded the opportunity to make up tests that they miss, during their lunch period.

-The training academy staff make themselves available to provide study and note taking tips to any recruit who is struggling with the academic portion of the academy program.
+The training academy staff make themselves available to provide study and note taking tips to any recruit who is struggling with the academic portion of the academy program, during normal school hours on Saturday.

 Physical Training consists of approximately 25% of the explorer academy curriculum.
 Physical training is vital to maintaining a healthy lifestyle and preventing childhood obesity.